Phase Zero - Starting Your Digital Transformation Journey

-Phase Zero Planning
+Phase Zero

 Five Stages of Phase Zero Planning

-Phase Zero Planning is essentially program planning and pre-implementation planning for digital transformations.
+Phase Zero planning is essentially program planning and pre-implementation planning for digital transformations.
 It is a planning framework used to help ensure the implementation phase is set up for success.
-Based on my 25 years of experience delivering digital HR programs with public sector and mid-to-Fortune 500 organizations, I have found the following 5 stages of Phase Zero Planning to be particularly helpful: Align, Mobilize, Discover, Design and Plan (see figure below).
-Whether you use these stages or prefer to go with some other framework (e.g., The Five Essentials of Implementation Planning in Phase Zero), Phase Zero Planning helps you avoid the high probability of failure that comes with digital transformation programs.
+Based on my 25 years of experience delivering digital HR programs with public sector and mid-to-Fortune 500 organizations, I have found the following 5 stages of Phase Zero planning to be particularly helpful: Align, Mobilize, Discover, Design and Plan (see figure below).
+Whether you use these stages or prefer to go with some other framework (e.g., The Five Essentials of Implementation Planning in Phase Zero), Phase Zero planning helps you avoid the high probability of failure that comes with digital transformation programs.
 Depending on where you are on your transformation journey, it may make sense to skip a stage or two (however, if you do skip ahead, it is always a good idea to make sure you have the key deliverables in place of any prior stages).
 Let’s explore what each of these stages are, why they are key to a successful digital transformation, and how to go about delivering them successfully with recommended activities and deliverables.

 Stage 1 - Align